chengensung1219/SnakeGame/README.md

 # Future Work

-- A game score charts to record the users' name and score
+- A game score chart to record the users' name and score
-- Adding background music
+- Adding a background music
 - Built different game mode